faultylee/ngip/README.md

 - Prompt to deploy to production

 ## Project Plan
 Below is a crude project plan outlining the tasks that will be performed, in order of execution.
 The plan is based on my limited knowledge of scaling using AWS and Chef.
-Future tasks might change as compoments are built and better approaches are discovered.
+Future tasks might change as components are built and better approaches are discovered.

 - [ ] Build Django + Celery working skeleton
 - [ ] Setup CI to create EC2 instances and deploy app